What to Ask in a Website Kickoff Meeting

 The website kickoff meeting is the opportunity for you to show that you know your stuff.
 It’s the time to educate the team, develop cohesive plan, and inspire a: “We Got This Covered” attitude.
 It’s a process that will pay dividends in the quality of the web design process, the working relationship, and, ultimately, the work produced.

-Successfully kicking off a web development project takes insights, communication, collaboration, and experience.
+Successfully kicking off a Web Development project takes insights, communication, collaboration, and experience.
 Now that you know what to ask in a website kickoff meeting, you can use these questions to guide your client to a definitive plan.
 Are you building your own site?
 These questions will help you solidify your goals.
 Still need some guidance?
-Contact our professionals at Agency Partner today to see how we can help you realize your dream website.
+Contact our professionals at Agency Partner Interactive today to see how we can help you realize your dream website.

 Not big on reading?
 That’s okay.
 Watch “What to Ask in a Website Kickoff Meeting”